(2-minute read)

 Jasher 24:18

-At that time Abraham rose up with all his servants, and they went and returned homeward to Beersheba, and Abraham and all his servants remained in Beersheba.
+At that time, Abraham got up with all his servants and returned home to Beersheba, where he and his household settled.

 Aram, Achlis, and Merik born